-North Dorset District Council commenced enforcing parking regulations on its car parks under the TMA 2004 on 8th November 2016.
+West Dorset District Council switched from parking enforcement under the 1984 Act on its car parks to enforcement under the TMA 2004 on 13th June 2016.
 The enforcement of on-street parking restrictions in North Dorset has been the responsibility of Dorset County Council.